 Other Important Factors to Consider

 There is no right or wrong answer to this.
-What one might consider the best modern calligraphy nibs might not be the best choice for another person.
+What one might consider the most favorite modern calligraphy nibs might not be the best choice for another person.
 It really boils down to personal preferences.

 There are good calligraphy nibs from Nikko G. Many people like them because of how easy they are to use for beginners.
 They create smooth stroke contrasts.
 The nibs are quite durable, too.
 You can also look for reputable nibs from Brause and Leonardt nibs.